Ali-Amechghal/Javascript-Notes/SPEAKINGJS-Part2.md

 # Speaking JS  (Part 2)

 	List of notes and tricks exctracted from SpeakingJS Book , greate Boook by the way :)
-	This part cover Numbers, Strings , Functions , Closure, Exception , and Arrays
+	This part cover Numbers, Strings  , Closure, Exception , and Arrays

 ## Numbers

-	All numbers including float one are of type number , there no float , int
+	All numbers including float one are of type number , there no float , int and All numberes are 64bits Floating point (double in java) , but Javascript hide ',' if there is not numbers after it

 	Numebr()  : consider this constructor as kind of wrapper object in java , if ti t cannot convert the given value to Number , it will return NaN
 	```javascript